dstackai/dstack/docs/docs/reference/backends/gcp.md

     Make sure that the bucket is created in the same region where you plan to provision infrastructure.

-## 3. Create a service account
+## 3. Set up AWS credentials

+`dstack` support two methods to authenticate with GCP: Default credentials and Service account key.

+### Default credentials

+`dstack` can automatically pick up [GCP default credentials](https://cloud.google.com/docs/authentication/application-default-credentials) set up on your machine.
+You can use default credentials if you don't want to enter and store GCP credentials in `dstack`.

+### Service account key

-The next step is to [create a service account](https://cloud.google.com/iam/docs/service-accounts-create) and configure the following roles for it: `Service Account User`, `Compute Admin`, `Storage Admin`, `Secret Manager Admin`, and `Logging Admin`.
+`dstack` also support authentication using a service account key.
+[Follow this guide](https://cloud.google.com/iam/docs/service-accounts-create) to create a service account and configure the following roles for it: `Service Account User`, `Compute Admin`, `Storage Admin`, `Secret Manager Admin`, and `Logging Admin`.

-## 4. Create a service account key

 Once the service account is set up, [create a key](https://cloud.google.com/iam/docs/keys-create-delete) for it and download the corresponding JSON file.

 ## 5. Create a project

-Now that you have a service account key, log in to the Hub, open the `Projects` page, click `Add`, and select `GCP` in the `Type` field.
+Now that you have GCP credentials set up, log in to the Hub, open the `Projects` page, click `Add`, and select `GCP` in the `Type` field.

 ![](../../../assets/images/dstack-hub-create-gcp-project.png){ width=800 }